Nature of Politics (3)

 Law and Politics (3)

-Inquiry into role of law and politics in federal court system.
+Inquiry into role of law and politics in the federal court system.
 Focus on interaction between Supreme Court, Congress, and president.
 Assessment of role of courts in the United States.

 Capitalism, Socialism, and Democracy (3)